emillg/kubetofu/README.md

 - **kubectl**
 - **Go 1.26+** — to build the manager and runner images from source

-> **macOS / Windows**: Podman runs inside a VM.
-On first use run `podman machine init`, then `podman machine start` (start it again after reboots).
-Verify with `podman info`.

 ### 2. Create the kind cluster

-kind auto-detects its container runtime, but when both Docker and Podman are installed it prefers Docker.
-Force Podman explicitly:

 ```bash
 export KIND_EXPERIMENTAL_PROVIDER=podman